 As you stretch and flex your boots, soil and sand embed into their uppers, wearing down the fabric.
 In fact, the hiking shoes may look as if you tied them to your car and dragged them behind you.
 Ultimately, your hiking boots age faster if you don’t clean and condition them.
 Mud dehydrates leather by absorbing moisture from it, leaving it less supple.

 What can I clean leather boots with?

-- A special boot brush or a toothbrush (not the one you’re currently using).
+- A special No products found. or a toothbrush (not the one you’re currently using).

 - Boot scraper.
 If it’s been a few days since that hike and cleaning them is more of a priority now.
 Eventually, as soon as you get off the couch.

 - Specialty boot cleaner or saddle soap.
 But, if your boots are baked in mud and shriveled because you waited too long, we have a DIY boot cleaner solution.
 If this seems complicated to make, it’s actually relatively easy.
 In fact, all you need is 1 tablespoon of dish soap mixed into 2 cups of warm water and a clean rag.

 If your hiking boots are caked in mud, remove as much as possible by submerging them in water or stream.
 Don’t allow for the soil to harden, or it will be tougher to clean them.

 If you can’t make the time to do a proper cleaning, here’s one tip how to care for leather hiking boots.
 Remove as much soil off the boots as possible.
 This technique will buy you some time before you clean them.